ukoethe/ilastik-build/Readme.md

     % cmake -G "Visual Studio 10 Win64" -DILASTIK_DEPENDENCY_DIR=<prefix> -DWITH_VTK=1  <path-to-build-system>
 ```

 The directories given by MSYS_PATH and MINGW_PATH must contain the programs `make.exe` and `gfortran.exe` respectively.
+Of course, the different options can be combined.

 ### Compilation and Installation: